 - Reduce outstanding debt – After you have created your budget for the year, you may notice that there is excess cash flow that can either be saved and/or put toward outstanding debt (assuming there are no pre-payment penalties).
 If you have multiple liabilities, it usually makes sense to pay down high interest rate debt first.

 - Increase your savings – As mentioned above, excess cash flow can also afford you the opportunity to increase your savings.
-If you have a retirement plan that has a company match, try to save the maximum amount necessary (if possible) to fully leverage your employers contributions.
-Remember, in 2016 you can contribute up to $18,000 to a 401(k)/403(b)/457 and $5,500 to an IRA, not including catch-up contributions for those aged 50 and older.
+If you have a retirement plan that has a company match, try to save the maximum amount necessary (if possible) to fully leverage your employer’s contributions.
+Remember to review the maximum allowable contributions to your retirement accounts as set by the IRS each year.

 - Adjust your tax withholding – If you overpay your taxes, you are essentially giving the government an interest-free loan; if you underpay your taxes, you may owe a potential penalty.
 For these reasons, it is wise to estimate your taxes due ahead of time so that you can withhold the proper amount and potentially keep more of your paycheck each year.